 “Downgrading to lounge wear is taboo.”

 Lord help the person who tries to get between me and my yoga pants.
 Don’t even try.
 It’s never going to happen.
+My leggings and ratty law school hoodie bring me joy, and you I’m just fine with that.

 Tidy Up: A Quick Look Back: